SabaaN/Gym-web-app/README.md

 ## License

-This project is registered under MIT license
+This project is distributed under MIT license